centreon/centreon-documentation/en/connect/openid.md

 - **Client ID** field defines the Client ID.
 - **Client Secret** field defines the Client secret.
 - **Use Basic Auth for Token Endpoint Authentication** field force to use `Authorization: Basic` method.
-- **Disable SSL verify peer** field allows to disable SSL peer validation, should only used for test.
+- **Disable SSL verify peer** field allows to disable SSL peer validation, should only be used for tests.

 ![image](../assets/administration/openid-connect-configuration.png)